 And here’s our video of some of the daytime diving….

-The following composites of photos are a kind of time-lapse display of the various stages of two of the most amazing nighttime dives we saw, including the gorgeous finale dive with lighted torches.
+The following composites of photos show various stages of two of the most amazing nighttime dives we saw, including the gorgeous finale dive with lit torches.

 And here’s our video of some of the night diving…